phoddie/compileDataView/readme.md

 #pragma endian(big)
 ```

 > **Note**: The parser in CompileDataView is far from a full C compiler and supports only a small subset of the C language.
-In particular, multiple statements cannot appear on a single line.
+It is intended to be familiar to C programmers but not to support all C `struct` declarations.

 ### Configuring CompileDataView
 Pragmas control how CompileDataView generates code for properties.
 All pragmas are optional.
 The defaults are designed to be reasonable and safe for use on embedded systems.